 Application to the UAV example scenario.
 In the context of the UAV example, PICML can be used to specify the mapping between the different Qosket components and the target environment, i.e., the UAVs, in the path from each UAV to the Receiver component at the control center.
-By modeling the target environment in the UAV example using PICML, therefore, the problem with a disconnect between components and the deployment target described in Section 3.2.7 can be resolved.
-In case there are multiple possible component-node mappings, PICML can be used to experiment with different combinations since it generates descriptors automatically.
-PICML thus completely eliminates the manual effort involved in creating the deployment plan when there is a need to test different deployment scenarios.
+By modeling the target environment in the UAV example using PICML, therefore, the problem with a disconnect between components and the deployment target described in Section 2.2.4 can be resolved.
+In case there are multiple possible component→node mappings, PICML can be used to experiment with different combinations since it generates descriptors automatically.
+PICML thus completely eliminates the manual effort involved in writing the deployment plan.